Stylized Water 3

 The ZWrite option must also be enabled on the (receiving) water material.

-Secondly, enable the use of vertex colors for opacity on the river material.
+Secondly, enable the use of vertex colors for transparency on the river material.

 The Green vertex color channel can now be used to make parts of the mesh completely transparent.
 See the Vertex Colors section for more details.
 You’d want to paint the end of the river mesh, that touches the lake, so it appears to blend in with it.
 Some spline tools may offer control over vertex colors per node/knot, which works just as well.